jharter1/user_adder/README.md

 # also

 'charles' can be treated as a variable and replaced with any other name; its role is that of a placeholder.

-addme.sh requires that your user's public key be placed in an accessible network location that can be reached via wget.
-Make sure to set this up before running the script.